openxla/stablehlo/docs/spec.md

 There are five collective ops in StableHLO: `all_gather`, `all_reduce`, `all_to_all`, `collective_permute` and `reduce_scatter`.
-All these ops split the processes in the StableHLO grid into **StableHLO process groups** and execute a joint computation within each process group, independently from other process groups.
+All these ops split the processes in the StableHLO process grid into **StableHLO process groups** and execute a joint computation within each process group, independently from other process groups.

 Within each process group, collective ops may introduce a synchronization barrier.
 Further formalization, e.g. elaborating on when exactly this